 - Gas furnace: The valve for the furnace or boiler is likely located directly beside the appliance and is frequently in an easy-to-reach location on the gas line.

 - Gas water heater: For a gas water heater, the valve is most often found at the bottom of the water heater, where the inlet line runs to the appliance.

-- Gas dryer: The shut-off valve for a gas dryer is found behind the appliance, in a similar location as the gas stove.
-Some dryers have a bottom drawer that can be used to access the gas valve.
+- Gas dryer: The shut-off valve for a gas dryer is found behind the appliance.
+Some dryers have a bottom drawer that can be used to reach the gas valve.
 If yours doesn’t, you can access the shut-off valve by carefully pulling the dryer out from the wall.

 For older appliances, you may need to relight the pilot appliances when the gas is turned back on.
 Follow the manufacturer’s guidelines, which may be printed right on the appliance.
 If not, go to the manufacturer’s website.
 If you are uncomfortable lighting the pilot, ask a professional for help.